Text Link

 • Embarrassment in relation to the amount of food causes solitary eating.

-In order to meet diagnostic criteria, episodes of these eating habits must occur at least once a week for three months.13 Many people with BED experience a binge-restrict cycle in their relationship to food, and some individuals who meet criteria for BED also have nutritional deficiencies.
+In order to meet diagnostic criteria, episodes of these eating habits must occur at least once a week for three months.13 Many people with BED experience a binge-restrict cycle in their relationship to food, and some individuals who meet the criteria for BED also have nutritional deficiencies

 Our patients benefit from up to 10x more hours of care

-This means more support, more education, stronger relationships, and better outcomes.
+This means more support, more education, stronger relationships, and better outcomes, compared to other remote programs.

 How we do it